HowMuchDoINeed.co logo

 3. Circuit Type – Non-lighting circuits allow up to 5% voltage drop; lighting circuits are limited to 3% (BS 7671 regulation 525.1).

-5. Number of Circuits & Layout – How many cables share the same route and whether they are bunched or laid side by side.
+5. Number of Circuits & Layout – How many cables share the route and whether they are bunched or laid side by side.
 More cables grouped together means more derating.

 7. Voltage – Supply voltage, normally 230 V in the UK (single phase).